Glutathione peroxidase: Human isozymes

-Structure
+Structure of isozymes

 Mammalian GPx1, GPx2, GPx3, and GPx4 have been shown to be selenium-containing enzymes, whereas GPx6 is a selenoprotein in humans with cysteine-containing homologues in rodents.
 GPx1, GPx2, and GPx3 are homotetrameric proteins, whereas GPx4 has a monomeric structure.
 As the integrity of the cellular and subcellular membranes depends heavily on glutathione peroxidase, its antioxidative protective system itself depends heavily on the presence of selenium.